sermarno/LeetCode/Medium/3_long_substring_no_repeat_chars/notes.md

     # step 2: what are check tracking/checking?
         # keep track of characters seen
         # need to slide through string and track chars inside curr window
-        ❣️ sliding window technique = using tow pointers (start and end) to define
+        ❣️ Sliding Window Technique = using tow pointers (start and end) to define
         # the window of a subset of elements

     # step 3: do we need to look back at prev chars?